qinyuyue/Insight-DE19A/README.md

 ## Data
 Source 1.
 Instagram API (only the data before April 2018)<br>
 Source 2.
-European Cities 1M dataset (with geotags)
+European Cities 1M dataset (with geotags). http://image.ntua.gr/iva/datasets/ec1m/

 ## Schema
 When user A is in place B, webpage will located him.
 With this location, app will generate a list of geotag used on instagram.
 The webpage will ask Instagram API to get recently 1 month image with these geotag.
 Then filter the scenry photos with specific hashtag.
 Display these image data to user.